ZacharyTStone/Infinite-Flashcards/README.md

 # OpenAI Anki Card Generator

-This project is a Python script that generates Anki cards from a word list using OpenAI.
+This project is a Python script that generates Anki cards from a word list or essay using OpenAI.
 The generated cards include hiragana, example sentences, and basic Japanese definitions.

 ## Features